574 Area Code Scam Report

 Not all 574 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Computer & technical support scams have the highest automation rate at 82.5%, meaning 8 out of 10 calls are robots.
-Reducing your debt (credit cards, mortgage, student loans) follows at 79.4%.
+Computer & technical support scams have the highest automation rate at 85.6%, meaning 9 out of 10 calls are robots.
+Warranties & protection plans follows at 78.1%.
 If your phone rings from a 574 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Medical & prescriptions